arikhris/shiori-fujino.github.io/_posts/2020-10-09-Non-sponsored-Promotional-Post-For-Didi.md

   ![Uber Fare](/images/uberfare.jpg)
   ![Didi Fare](/images/didifare.PNG)

 People, please use Didi more!
 Let's not support Uber's monopoly of ride-share market.
-Didi's orange colour app might look a bit ugly, compare to Uber's classy interface but does it matter?! and it's a personal thought, Didi as brand name isn't my taste.
+Didi's orange colour app might look a bit ugly compare to Uber's classy interface but does it matter?! and it's a personal thought, Didi as brand name isn't my taste.
 Maybe it's because of my previous work.
 I hated to name a girl as Didi, Cici, Bibi, Yiyi(or was it EE?), Gigi, Vivi, Mimi, Kiki, Fifi...
 But who cares!
 It pays more to drivers and cheaper for riders.

   ![You can use my referral code, and get $15.00 off.](/images/didipromo.jpg)